ag-sanjjeev/CSS-Notes/docs/pseudo-selectors.md

   - :checked: Targets a checked input element (e.g., checkbox, radio button).
   - :disabled: Targets a disabled element.
   - :enabled: Targets an enabled element.
+  - :focus-within: Targets an element and its descendants when any of them is focused.

 ```css
 /* It bolds the text of anchor tag when it is hovered */